Skip to main content

 Physical Activity as Endocrine Dialogue

 Exercise is a direct and potent conversation with your endocrine system.
-Each session of prompts a cascade of hormonal responses that, over time, can fundamentally reshape your body’s internal environment.
+Each session of physical activity prompts a cascade of hormonal responses that, over time, can fundamentally reshape your body’s internal environment.
 One of the most significant effects of regular exercise is its ability to improve insulin sensitivity.

 Insulin’s job is to shuttle glucose from the blood into cells for energy.
 When cells become resistant to its signal, the pancreas must produce more and more insulin to compensate, leading to a state of high circulating insulin that can disrupt other hormones, including sex hormones.
 Exercise makes your cells more receptive to insulin, allowing your body to achieve blood sugar control with less hormonal effort.
 This single adaptation can have wide-ranging benefits, particularly for metabolic and reproductive health.